001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 Tracking `σ` without allowing it to affect execution would not constitute adaptation.

-PS therefore uses the performance standard as an explicit stopping-control signal.
+APS therefore uses the performance standard as an explicit stopping-control signal.

 ```text
 Generate candidate